FDio/vpp/docs/gettingstarted/users/configutil/commandone.rst

 Show System Information
 ***********************

-With option "1" the user can inspect the system characteristics.
+With command option "1" the user can inspect the system characteristics.

-This example shows a system that VPP has not yet been installed.
+This example shows a system that has not yet had VPP installed.

 .. code-block:: console